J. D. Salinger: Later publicity

 Both Margaret Salinger and Maynard characterized Salinger as a film buff.
-According to Margaret, his favorite movies included Gigi (1958), The Lady Vanishes (1938), The 39 Steps (1935; Phoebe's favorite movie in The Catcher in the Rye), and the comedies of W.C.
-Fields, Laurel and Hardy, and the Marx Brothers.
+According to Margaret, his favorite movies included Gigi (1958), The Lady Vanishes (1938), The 39 Steps (1935; Phoebe's favorite movie in The Catcher in the Rye), and the comedies of W. C. Fields, Laurel and Hardy, and the Marx Brothers.
 Predating VCRs, Salinger had an extensive collection of classic movies from the 1940s in 16 mm prints.
 Maynard wrote that "he loves movies, not films", and Margaret Salinger argued that her father's "worldview is, essentially, a product of the movies of his day.
 To my father, all Spanish speakers are Puerto Rican washerwomen, or the toothless, grinning-gypsy types in a Marx Brothers movie."
 Lillian Ross, a staff writer for The New Yorker and longtime friend of Salinger's, wrote after his death, "Salinger loved movies, and he was more fun than anyone to discuss them with.
 He enjoyed watching actors work, and he enjoyed knowing them.
 (He loved Anne Bancroft, hated Audrey Hepburn, and said that he had seen Grand Illusion ten times.)"

 Margaret also offered many insights into other Salinger myths, including her father's supposed longtime interest in macrobiotics and involvement with alternative medicine and Eastern philosophies.
 A few weeks after Dream Catcher was published, Margaret's brother Matt discredited the memoir in a letter to The New York Observer.
 He disparaged his sister's "gothic tales of our supposed childhood" and wrote, "I can't say with any authority that she is consciously making anything up.
 I just know that I grew up in a very different house, with two very different parents from those my sister describes."

 Death

 Salinger died from natural causes at his home in New Hampshire on January 27, 2010.
 He was 91.
 His literary representative told The New York Times that Salinger had broken his hip in May 2009, but that "his health had been excellent until a rather sudden decline after the new year."
-His third wife and widow, Colleen O'Neill Zakrzeski Salinger, and Salinger's son Matt became the executors of his estate.
+His third wife and widow, Colleen O'Neill Zakrzeski Salinger, and his son Matt became the executors of his estate.

 Posthumous publications

 Salinger wrote all his life.
 His widow and son began preparing this work for publication after his death, announcing in 2019 that "all of what he wrote will at some point be shared" but that it was a major undertaking and not yet ready.
+In 2023, his son estimated that he would finish transcribing Salinger's notes in "a year or two", and reiterated that "all the unpublished material will be published, but it is a complicated task."